 The Murder by the Book Mystery Discussion Group meets every 4th Wednesday, 10:15-11:30 a.m., at the Wyandotte Library.
 Join us as we discuss mystery and suspense authors.

-Click on the author’s name or series name to search for those books in our catalog.
+Click on the author’s name to search for those books in our catalog.

 |Date||Author & Series|

 |January 23||Anne Perry: William Monk and Charlotte and Thomas Pitt series set in 19th-century England.|

 |February 27||David Rosenfelt: Andy Carpenter, a criminal lawyer with a golden retriever.|